When I read Pastor Ronny’s reflection, “Depend on Him Like Clay to a Potter“, he reminded me of the famous Clay Cliffs in Omarama, New Zealand.

 Perhaps we have said in our prayers many times, “Lord, mould me in the way you want me to be”, but then how the Lord God can mould us when we are restless?

 Worse, we might always be moving against the moulding hands of God.

 “Be still, and know that I am God;

 I will be exalted among the nations,

 Imagine if the Clay Cliffs was a restless mountain, always moving against the forces of nature, it could have been a mound of loose clay, gravel, and dirt by now.

-Or it could have remained as an ordinary mountain nobody would take interest on.
+Or it could have remained an ordinary mountain nobody would take an interest in.

-Also, it is important to know that the Clay Cliffs weren’t formed in a single day, months, or years.
-It took many many years for its formation.
+Also, it is essential to know that the Clay Cliffs weren’t formed in a single day, month, or year.
+It took many, many years for its formation.

-The answer to the question, “how long should we be still?”
+The answer to the question, “how long should we still be?”